An assemblage of violins, symbolizing payment orchestration

 How an Orchestrated Payment Works

 One of the most essential features of Payment Orchestration is finding the ideal digital route for a transaction to pass through.
+In many typical cases, the process will go down as follows:

-Moreover, the Payment Orchestration Layer periodically runs billing and settlement processing and can automatically start payouts of the earned funds to its merchants.
+Moreover, the Payment Orchestration Solution periodically runs billing and settlement processing and can automatically start payouts of the earned funds to its merchants.
 And finally, reports for different purposes can be automatically generated on a regular basis.

 To wrap it up, let’s recap the benefits of Payment Orchestration Systems.